-Individuals who meet the minimum service-based eligibility requirements at paragraph 1 above, may apply to the academic unit(s) in which they wish to hold a TCA.
+Individuals who meet the minimum service-based eligibility requirements at paragraph 1 above, may apply to the academic unit(s) hiring unit(s) in which they wish to hold a TCA.

 - a.
 Applications must be submitted by: - i.
 November 1, 2021 for continuing appointments commencing September 1, 2022; or - ii.
 November 1, 2022 for continuing appointments commencing September 1, 2023; or - iii.
 November 1, 2023 for continuing appointments commencing September 1, 2024 b.
-TCAs will be awarded based on the academic unit or units' ability to meet its or their teaching assignment commitment to the TCA holder over the two-year or three-year term.
-Applicants will submit a Blanket Application Form and an updated CV., which shall include a list of courses taught in the previous 5 contract years, and Applicants may submit additional information such as experience with different course formats, modes of delivery and pedagogies, examples of innovative practices or course design, or syllabi to assist the unit(s) in determining appropriate teaching assignments.
+TCAs will be awarded based on the academic hiring unit or units' ability to meet its or their teaching assignment commitment to the TCA holder over the two-year or three-year term.
+Applicants will submit a Blanket Application Form and an updated CV.
+Applicants-may submit additional information such as experience with different course formats, modes of delivery and pedagogies, examples of innovative practices or course design, or syllabito assist the unit(s) in determining appropriate teaching assignments.